 Honest Music in a Dishonest Industry

 Kumail described the album plainly: "It's not clean or perfect, it's real.
 Some tracks are heavy, some are love songs, some are angry, but it's honest."
-In 2026, where algorithms reward the frictionless and playlists punish anything that takes more than eight seconds to reveal itself, that honesty is radical.
+In 2026, where algorithms reward the frictionless and playlists punish anything that takes more than eight seconds to reveal itself, that honesty is a particular kind of commitment.